Dental Crowns in Ottawa

 - To cover crooked or discoloured teeth

-One Visit Crown Ceramic Restorations
+One Visit Crown Ceramic Restorations in Ottawa

 Traditionally, restorations like crowns require at least two visits.
 In the first visit, after the tooth is prepared for a ceramic restoration, multiple impressions are taken and then sent to a laboratory for fabrication.
 In the second visit, the restoration is then cemented to your tooth.
 Usually, local anesthetic injections are done in both visits.